"If you don't stand for something, you will fall for anything."

 He tells himself he's being kind.
 He's being comfortable.
 There's a difference.
 Kindness sometimes requires the discomfort of speaking.
 His "kindness" requires nothing of him—and costs everyone else.

 The silence accumulates.
 The things unsaid pile up.
-The truths he swallowed to avoid conflict are poisoning him and everyone around him.
+The truths he swallowed to avoid conflict poison him and everyone around him.
 His peace is expensive, and he's not the one paying.

 Gifts of the Doormat